6 Tips to Create an Ambassador Program for Your Nonprofit

 When potential ambassadors understand what your program entails, you can narrow down your recruit list to just individuals who feel comfortable with the role expectations.
 And with clear metrics to guide your program, you can determine whether it’s a worthwhile use of your time and resources.

-4. Empower ambassadors with training and resources.
+4. Provide proper training and resources.

 Let ambassadors know that they can come to you at any time with questions or concerns.
 You may even set up a mentorship or buddy program within your ambassador group to ensure each participant has at least one peer they can turn to for support.